agudeloromero/Download_fasta_NCBI/README.md

 **(2) Multiple references**

-Create a textfile (ie ids,txt) with one ID per line, like this:
+Create a textfile (ie ids.txt) with one ID per line, like this:
 ```
 NC_074663.1
 NC_002695.1